afontainec/chinchay-docs/docs/middleware/access.md

   For more information as to how add TheWall instance look at the [API tutorial](../gettingstarted/apiMiddleware) and/or the [Chainfile Docs](../chainfile.html#middleware-access-thewall).

 ### bootstrap

+  The bootstrap function will be the one that actually loads the configuration files.
+It will also Bootstrap the [accessToken](./accessToken).
+This function will be automatically called when requiring Chinchay, developers will hardly ever need to use it.
+Manually calling this function is a code smell of Chinchay not being properly configured.

 ## isAdmin